jennihultman/Luke-metagenomics/PRACTICALS/readme.md

 Copy the resulting HTML file to your local machine as earlier and look how well the trimming went.
 Did you find problems with the sequences?

+## Read based analyses
+For the read-based analyses, we will use `seqtk`, `DIAMOND`, `MEGAN` and `METAXA`.
+Like before, the script is provided and can be found in the scripts folder (`/scratch/project_2001499/COURSE_FILES/SBATCH_SCRIPTS/READ_BASED.sh`).
+Let's copy the script to your working directory and take a look using `less`.

+Since the four samples have been sequenced really deep, we will utilize only a subset of the reads for the read-based analysis.
+The subsampled 2,000,000 sequences represent the total community for this analysis.
+The tool `seqtk` will be used for this.

+We will annotate short reads with `MEGAN` (https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/algorithms-in-bioinformatics/software/megan6/) and `METAXA` (https://microbiology.se/software/metaxa2/).
+`MEGAN` uses a tool called `DIAMOND` which is 20,000 times faster than `blast` to annotate reads against the database of interest.
+Here we will use the NCBI nr database which has been formatted for `DIAMOND`.
+Then we will use `MEGAN` to parse the annotations and get taxonomic and functional assignments.

+In addition to `MEGAN`, we will also use another approach (`METAXA`) to get taxonomic profiles.
+`METAXA` runs in two steps: the first command finds rRNA genes among our reads using HMM models and then annotates them using `BLAST` and a reference database.

+All these steps will take a while to run and therefore we will submit the scripts today to have the results ready for tomorrow.
+First, you will need to create the following folders to store the output from the script: `RESAMPLED`, `MEGAN` and `METAXA`.
+Then sumbit the `READ_BASED.sh` script as you did for `Cutadapt` earlier today.